Zirias/qxmoji/TRANSLATE.md

 ### Finish

-Now, building and installing qXmoji should give you a version full localized for "Xylophone".
+Now, building and installing qXmoji should give you a version fully localized for "Xylophone".

 `git add` the new CLDR files, `src/bin/qxmoji/qxmoji_xy.ts` and